Welcome to today's edition of the Rush 24-7 podcast.

 It didn't count for anything with those people.

-And yet there are people who never have had any audience, who still don't have any audience, who are widely accepted members of the ruling class, who are considered very powerful simply because they walk the walk, they talk the talk, they uh they kiss the right rear ends and do all of this.
+And yet there are people who never have had any audience, who still don't have any audience, who are widely accepted members of the ruling class, who are considered very powerful simply because they walk the walk, they talk the talk, they kiss the right rear ends and do all of this.

 But the point is these people are a minority and they have no relationship to the rest of us in the country class.